RedruM-AU/RedruMs_Interactive_Zombies_Tool/README.md

 - Check the TTS volume slider is above 0
 - Check the mute button is not active
-- Check Follow TTS and Gifter Chat TTS toggles on the Dashboard
+- Check Gift TTS, Spin TTS, and Gifter Chat TTS toggles on the Dashboard
 - Check your Windows default audio output device

 </details>